As President Driscoll announced in May, we look forward to welcoming you to campus for face-to-face instruction and residential living this fall.

 We are awaiting guidance from both the Pennsylvania State Athletic Conference and the NCAA on when teams can resume competition.
 We will make decisions about major university events as we get additional information from national and state officials about

 Just as we distributed more than $15 million in refunds and financial support in the spring, we will be flexible about finances, including deposits, refunds, and holds on student accounts.
-The IUP Emergency Response Fund, which was established to provide financial help to students negatively impacted by the coronavirus pandemic, will continue to support students as funds are available.
+The IUP Student Assistance Fund, which was established to provide financial help to students negatively impacted by the coronavirus pandemic, will continue to support students as funds are available.
 If your family

 has encountered circumstances that have led to a reduction in income, you can contact the Office of Financial Aid for advice and assistance.